Finding Rule-Interpretable Non-Negative Data Representation: Introduction

 \section{Introduction}

-Data analysis, as performed in various scientific fields, usually involves applying various techniques from statistics, data mining, machine learning and signal processing to obtain satisfactory results and insights in the given domain.
+Data analysis often involves applying different techniques from statistics, data mining, machine learning and signal processing to obtain satisfactory results in the given domain.
 Since the data typically has high dimensionality, it is often useful to decompose it into smaller components \cite{cichocki09nonnegative}.
-Multiple decomposition techniques have been developed for this task (e.g.\ SVD, PCA, NMF and ICA), each with its specific properties and goals \cite{cichocki09nonnegative}.
+Multiple decomposition techniques have been developed (e.g.\ SVD, PCA, NMF, ICA) with their specific properties and goals \cite{cichocki09nonnegative}.

-Non-negative matrix factorization (NMF) \cite{paatero94nmf,lee99nmf,lee00nmf} provides parts-based representation of the non-negative input data, often found in domains such as image processing, computer vision, biology, medicine or pharmacy.
-Many parameters in these domains have a natural representation with non-negative values, thus it makes sense to use the NMF approach to obtain latent factors.
+Non-negative matrix factorization (NMF) \cite{paatero94nmf,lee99nmf} provides parts-based representation of the non-negative input data, often found in domains such as image processing, computer vision, biology, medicine or pharmacy.
+Many parameters in these domains have a natural representation with non-negative values; thus it makes sense to use the NMF approach to obtain latent factors.
 Non-negativity of the produced latent factors allows to partially obtain their meaning as the weighted sum of the attributes contained in the input data.
-Although very useful in many applications, this level of factor understanding is inadequate in some domains (e.g. biology or medicine), where more fine-grained interpretation -- for instance, understanding a valid range of values in an attribute -- is crucial for making informed decisions and appropriate conclusions.
+Although very useful in many applications, this level of factor understanding can be inadequate in some domains (e.g. biology or medicine), where more fine-grained interpretation -- for instance, understanding a valid range of values in an attribute -- is crucial for making informed decisions and appropriate conclusions.
 This problem has been slightly alleviated by the introduction of sparsity constraints, which aim to obtain adequate lower-dimensional data representation by keeping weights in factor representation either very close to $1$ or very close to $0$.